bitcoinj/bitcoinj.github.io/pre-release-notes.md

 These versions are not yet released.
 For official releases, see the <a href="/release-notes">release notes</a>.

+## Version 0.17 release candidate 2

+See the preliminary <a href="/javadoc/0.17-rc2/">API documentation</a>.

+* Updated all dependencies

 ## Version 0.17 release candidate 1

 See the preliminary <a href="/javadoc/0.17-rc1/">API documentation</a>.